CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Junction-Restrictions.md

 ## Overview

-Use this tool to customise traffic policies at road junctions (including those with tram tracks and level crossings).
+Use this tool to customize traffic policies at road junctions (including those with tram tracks and level crossings).

 ## Usage